-The following Integrated version of the Identify Instrumentor interface opens in the synthesis tool.
-For a description of this interface, see Identify Instrumentor Popup Menu Command, on page 339.
+After you click OK the Edit IICE Settings dialog box, the following Integrated version of the Identify Instrumentor interface opens in the synthesis tool.
+For a description of this interface, see Chapter 3, Usingthe Instrumentor.

-You can now use the Identify tool as described in Using the Identify Tool, on page 511 For complete details, consult the Identify documentation.
+You can now use the Identify tool as described in Using the Identify Tool, on page 557 For complete details, consult the Identify tool set documentation.

-If you run into problems while launching the Identify instrumentor, refer to Handling Problems with Launching Identify, on page 510.
+If you run into problems while launching the Identify tools, refer to Handling Problems with Launching Identify, on page 556.